survivejs/react-book/manuscript/04_implementing_notes.md

 ```

 After this change our application works the same way as before.
 We have gained something in return, though.
 We can begin to modify the state.

-T> Your browser may need a hard refresh now as the system cannot pick a change like this.

 ## Adding New Items to Notes list